What Now? "Plan B" Licenses: Unlimited and Leftover

 CPW offices, and

 Leftover licenses are those limited licenses which were not sold during the application/draw process.
 They can be sold for any limited draw unit that has remaining limited licenses (list available July) and are sold on a first-come, first-serve basis.

 Online purchases begin a day later than in-person sales.
-Non-residents have an opportunity to buy via telephone and mail order the same as though they were standing in line at a license agent’s store or at a CPW office.
-This gives license agents the opportunity to be an active part of the sales process.
+Non-residents have an opportunity to buy via telephone and mail order the same as though they were standing in line at a sales agent’s store or at a CPW office.
+This gives sales agents the opportunity to be an active part of the sales process.